 During the trial, attorneys from McKool Smith and Tyler, Texas-based Parker, Bunt & Ainsworth successfully argued that Microsoft infringed the i4i patent issued in 1998, U.S. Patent No. 5,787,449, which covers software designed to manipulate “document architecture and content.”

-In addition to Mr. Cawley, the McKool Smith team representing i4i included firm principals Gordon White, Kevin Burgess, John Campbell, Randy Carter, Tom Crisman, and Joel Thollander, of counsel Al Silva, and associates Sarah Anderson, Craig Donahue, and Jonathan Yim.
+In addition to Mr. Cawley, the McKool Smith team representing i4i included firm principals Gordon White, John Campbell, Randy Carter, Tom Crisman, and Joel Thollander, of counsel Al Silva, and associates Sarah Anderson, Craig Donahue, and Jonathan Yim.
 Robert M. Parker from Parker, Bunt & Ainsworth also represented i4i as co-counsel.

 With more than 130 litigators working across offices in New York, Washington, DC, and Texas, McKool Smith has established a reputation as one of America’s leading trial firms.
 The firm has been recognized by The National Law Journal and Verdict Search for winning more Top 100 Verdicts than any other U.S. law firm during the past three years.
 McKool Smith represents leading clients across a broad range of practice areas, including complex commercial litigation, intellectual property, bankruptcy, and white collar defense.